owenz0523/cs348/README.md

 5. Install the dependencies with:
    `poetry install`

-6. (This may take 10-15 seconds) Load the data with:
+6. (This may take ~3-4 minutes) Load the data with:
    `poetry run python load.py`

 ### Testing the (sample) dataset